codefromkarl/codefromkarl/README_EN.md

 ## Selected Writing

+- [How to Build and Launch a Travel Agent in 24 Hours](https://codefromkarl.xyz/post/how-to-build-and-launch-travel-agent-in-24-hours) - A timeline-based retrospective of 57 git commits, covering contract-first testing, token optimization, quality gates, and other engineering practices from architecture to launch.
 - [Context Engineering in Practice: ContextAtlas as Harness Engineering Infrastructure for AI Coding Agents](https://codefromkarl.xyz/post/contextatlas-harness-engineering) - Notes on context engineering and the design ideas behind ContextAtlas.
 - [The Upgrade Path of VibeCoding](https://codefromkarl.xyz/post/vibecoding%E5%8D%87%E7%BA%A7%E4%B9%8B%E8%B7%AF) - A reflection on using AI more systematically instead of treating it as a shortcut.